-Before we get back to Richard, there was a scene at the Double R that at first seemed like a nostalgia gag with Lynch over indulging in Heidi the waitresses giggle.
+Before we get back to Richard, there was a scene at the Double R that at first seemed like a nostalgia gag with Lynch overindulging in Heidi the waitresses giggle.
 A local teacher (Miriam I believe was her name) was established as a regular at the Double R, completely head over heels in love with Norma’s pies.
-As she was leaving, Shelly made a comment about how Miriam could afford to tip so much on her salary.
-There’s no such thing as a throw away line in this show.
-Either it was meant to continue the ongoing theme of the generational differences (here the older generation still believes in kindness and other values) or this teacher is up to some shady shit to earn that extra cash.
-More will be revealed…….
+As she was leaving, Shelly commented on how Miriam could afford to tip so much on her salary.
+There’s no such thing as a throwaway line in this show.
+Either it was meant to continue the ongoing theme of the generational differences (here the older generation still believes in kindness and other values), or this teacher is up to some shady shit to earn that extra cash.
+More will be revealed…

 Richard is furiously driving from both the drugs and the anger from his encounter with Red earlier.
 His rage is pouring through his skin.
 Lynch masterfully cuts back and forth between angry Richard, Carl Rodd on a park bench and a mother racing her son down the street towards his school bus.
-The feeling is there: something bad is about to happen, we just don’t know if Carl or the child/mother will be the victim.
-Last week Lynch took us to the edge of our seats with a scene where a child could have potentially been killed by a bomb intended for Dougie Jones.
+The feeling is there: something bad is about to happen; we just don’t know if Carl or the child/mother will be the victim.
+Last week Lynch took us to the edge of our seats with a scene where a bomb intended for Dougie Jones could have potentially killed a child.
 Last week’s close call turned into this week’s tragedy as Richard began driving on the wrong side of the road right as another driver signaled for the boy to cross the street.
 The world stopped, everyone around in disbelief.
 The sobbing mother held her deceased son close to her, screaming in the streets.
 Traffic stood still.
 Onlookers cried, stood in shock and held each other close.
-Carl Rodd in an act of compassion and empathy, sat with the grieving mother in the middle of the road, without saying a word.
+Carl Rodd, in an act of compassion and empathy, sat with the grieving mother in the middle of the road, without saying a word.
 Carl watched a ball of energy leave the boy and ascend towards the sky, before fixating on electrical wires.
 The world stood still, as Carl attempted to take on some of the pain and suffering from the grieving mother.
 The world stood still, except for Richard Horne.
 He was long gone.
 The only person to see the driver before he sped off: Miriam, the generous tipper from before.

 By taking the life of a child one week after showing rapist like force and verbal harassment towards a woman, Twin Peaks has firmly entrenched Richard Horne as a truly despicable character.
 One thing that 24 hours later is really sticking with me is Carl sitting with the mother in the road.
 He wanted to be there for that woman, to ease her pain if he could.
-Lynch showed us pure darkness but he also showed us the light.
-He showed that darkness couldn’t drive out the light; in fact light shown bright in spite of the darkness.
-The show has depicted Twin Peaks thus far in a depressive state, not nearly the vibrant, close knit community it once was.
+Lynch showed us pure darkness, but he also showed us the light.
+He showed that darkness couldn’t drive out the light; in fact, light shown brightly in spite of the darkness.
+The show has depicted Twin Peaks thus far in a depressive state, not nearly the vibrant, close-knit community it once was.
 Something’s changed.
 The light is dimmed there.
 Last night we saw it come back.
 Perhaps Carl Rodd was the first sign of hope we’ve seen in all six parts of “The Return”.
-Perhaps that scene was designed to tell us not to give up, there still is hope despite all of the bad we see.
+Perhaps that scene was designed to tell us not to give up; there still is hope despite all of the bad we see.
 In a world full of Richard Horne’s, there are still Carl Rodd’s left.
-Until next time my friends….
+Until next time my friends…